-The Notes are issued with the intention on the part of the Issuer that the proceeds of such Notes obtain a favourable equity content (a certain qualification of the treatment of the Notes by S&P as capital of the Issuer) from S&P to be assigned, inter alia, in line with S&P's existing methodology.
-S&P may at some point revise its methodology which may affect the equity content assigned by S&P to the Notes.
-The Issuer has the right, should on or after the Issue Date such equity content assigned by S&P be materially reduced when compared to the equity content assigned on issue of the Notes as a result of a change in, or clarification to, the methodology (or the interpretation thereof) of S&P, to exchange or vary the Notes, subject (among other things) to such Exchanged Notes or Varied Notes qualifying as Qualifying Securities, which among other things entails that it has terms that are not materially less favourable to the Noteholders, so that after such exchange or variation, the equity content assigned by S&P to the Exchanged Notes or Varied Notes is at least the same as the equity content assigned to the Notes by S&P on their issue.
-Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes early as further described in Early redemption risk above, Redemption of the Notes is subject to certain conditions above and in Terms and Conditions of the Notes - Redemption and Purchase.
+The Notes are issued with the intention on the part of the Issuer that the proceeds of such Notes are assigned a favourable capital recognition (including equity content) (a certain qualification of the treatment of the Notes by the Rating Agency as capital of the Issuer) from the Rating Agency, to be assigned, inter alia, in line with the Rating Agency's existing methodology.
+The Rating Agency may at some point revise its methodology which may affect the capital recognition (including equity content) assigned by the Rating Agency to the Notes.
+The Issuer has the right, should such capital recognition (including equity content) assigned by the Rating Agency be reduced when compared to the capital recognition (including equity content) assigned at or around the Issue Date or if such capital recognition (including equity content) was not assigned on the Issue Date, at the date when the capital recognition (including equity content) was assigned for the first time, as a result of a change in, or clarification to, the methodology (or the interpretation thereof) of the Rating Agency on or after the Business Combination Redemption Deactivation Date, to exchange or vary the Notes, subject (among other things) to such Exchanged Notes or Varied Notes qualifying as Qualifying Securities, which among other things entails that it has terms that are not materially less favourable to the Noteholders, so that after such exchange or variation, the capital recognition (including equity content) assigned by the Rating Agency to the Exchanged Notes or Varied Notes is at least the same as the capital recognition (including equity content) assigned to the Notes by the Rating Agency for the first time.
+Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes early as further described in risk factors "Early redemption risk" and "Redemption of the Notes is subject to certain conditions" above and in "Terms and Conditions of the Notes - Redemption and Purchase".

-No limitation on issuing or guaranteeing debt ranking senior to or "pari passu" with the Notes to the obligations under the Notes.
-If the Issuer's financial condition was to deteriorate, the Noteholders could suffer direct and materially adverse consequences, including deferral of interest and, if the Issuer were liquidated (whether voluntarily or not), the Noteholders could suffer loss of their entire investment.
+No limitation on issuing or guaranteeing debt ranking senior to or "pari passu" with the Notes

+There is no restriction on the amount of debt which the Issuer may issue or guarantee.
+The Issuer and its subsidiaries and affiliates may incur additional indebtedness or grant guarantees in respect of indebtedness of third parties, including indebtedness or guarantees that rank pari passu with or senior to the obligations under the Notes.
+If the Issuer's financial condition were to deteriorate, the Noteholders could suffer direct and materially adverse consequences, including deferral of interest and, if the Issuer were liquidated (whether voluntarily or not), the Noteholders could suffer loss of their entire investment.